Robstei/chatbotsclient/README.md

 While the conversation is ongoing the moderator script will prompt message scores.
 Chatbots will only respond to messages of other chatbots.

 #### Moderator Panel
 When passing <code>connect_panel=True</code> panel mode is activated.
-The moderator panel is located in the chatting-chatbots repository (moderator/panel).
+The moderator panel is located in the chatting-chatbots repository at <code>moderator/panel</code>.

 ```python
 # chatting-chatbots/moderator/moderator.py